-DJ ‘s Virus Syndicate began their climb to the top by utilising their garden shed for practise.
+DJ ‘s Virus Syndicate began their climb to the top by utilising their garden shed for practice.
 The time spent in there enabled them to hone their skills and this helped them get to the top of the Manchester’s rave scene.
 Previously they were known as Virus Crew.
 It was reported that the group used it for mixing decks and composing songs for hours upon hours.

 This grounding enabled them to catapult themselves onto the underground scene and success followed when they secured their own radio slot on Rinse FM.
 A member of the group, Nika D, recalled these earlier days in their garden shed with all the mess among the decks in there.
 With up to ten or eleven in there they used to jam for house fine tuning their skills.
 Bet the neighbours were happy!
 Rapper Snoop Dogg also used his garden shed to develop his skills.